wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 To configure CoE settings:

-1. Go to make.powerapps.com, select **Apps**, and then open the Power Platform Admin View model-driven app in Play mode.
+1. Go to make.powerapps.com, select **Apps**, and then open Microsoft Power Platform Admin View model-driven app in Play mode.

 1. On the left pane, select **Configure**.